TormStorm/jagex-launcher-linux/README.md

 </details>

 <details>
-  <summary>You might get a warning, but it can safely be ignored</summary>
+  <summary>You might get a warning in the Microsoft .NET Framework installer, but you can safely continue</summary>
 <img src="/assets/images/dotnetwarning.png" width="60%">
 </details>